liferay/generator-liferay-fragments/README.md

 - `import`

-You can also ask the Fragments SDK to watch for further changes and import them automatically.
+You can also ask the Fragments CLI to watch for further changes and import them automatically.
 This is very useful during development time, so that you can just work with your preferred editor and the browser to check the changes automatically imported into Liferay.

 - `import:watch`